 - A parent or stepparent of the deceased.

-Oregon’s statute further states that a person may also be able to recover damages from a wrongful death action if they would be entitled to inherit property from the deceased individual who was intestate or passed away without a will.
+Oregon’s statute further states that a person may also be able to recover damages from a wrongful death action if they were entitled to inherit property from the deceased individual who was intestate or passed away without a will.

 If your deceased loved one did not name a personal representative or died intestate, a Hillsboro wrongful death lawyer at Harris Velázquez Gibbens can guide you through the process of seeking an appointment and pursuing a wrongful death claim.